Remote Setup (RSI)

 How to set up video and audio transmission, so interpreters can work remotely.

 With LiveVoice interpreters can work remotely.
-Of course they need to see and hear what is going on on stage - seeing both the presenter as well as slides or other relevant material.
+Of course, they need to see and hear what is going on stage - seeing both the presenter and slides or other relevant material.
 So you will need to set up video and audio transmission, which is very simple.

 All you need is: